Doctors Say Structured Water is Best for Hydration

 Not that long ago, it was rare to see the term “structured water” or hear about the health benefits of structured water.
 But what is structured water and what are the health benefits of drinking structured water?

-Forward-thinking medical doctors, scientists and thought leaders are actively engaging in conversations about the healthiest water to drink, structured water, also known as H3O2, energized water.
+Forward-thinking medical doctors, scientists and thought leaders are actively engaging in conversations about the healthiest water to drink, structured water, also known as H3O2, energized water for its optimal intra-cellular hydration properties.

 What is Structured Water?